LINOSNCHENA/JAVA-Concurrent-programming-and-OOP/READMe.md

 # COMMON TASKS IN PROGRAMMING

-The application is a collection of some of the various required aspect in Java programming
+The application is a collection of some of the various important aspect in Java programming paradign

 ## List of tasks and demonstrations